Giving OpenClaw Eyes: A Practical Guide to Headless Browsers on ARM64 Servers

 1. Install Playwright Chromium

-Playwright automatically downloads the Chromium build for your architecture.
+Playwright will automatically download the Chromium version that matches your current architecture.

 2. Install Chinese Fonts